yanick29/openeobench/docs/source/contributing.rst

 7. **Address review feedback** promptly
 8. **Celebrate** when your contribution is merged! 🎉

-Thank you for contributing to OpenEO Bench!
+Thank you for contributing to openEObench!